TULiberalArts/Spanish/pages/study-abroad.md

 # custom variables
 sidebar: sidebars/study-abroad.html
 ---
 Spanish degree and Portuguese course students have many exciting study abroad opportunities.
 Don’t restrict your Portuguese or Spanish education to just the classroom—get out into the Spanish-speaking world!
-Considering enrolling in the [Latin American Studies Semester](#latin-american-studies-semester-lass); studying abroad in [Ecuador](#accommodations), or in Spain during the [spring](#temple-spain-spring-semester-program) or [summer](#temple-spain-summer-semester-program).
+Considering enrolling in the [Latin American Studies Semester](#latin-american-studies-semester-lass) which includes a 3-week study trip to Latin America or studying abroad in Spain during the [spring](#temple-spain-spring-semester-program) or [summer](#temple-spain-summer-semester-program).

 ## Latin American Studies Semester (LASS)